ng-at33/VatelInterventionsPlanningC/README.md

 More doc on the algorithm used coming soon...

 TODO (more or less in priority order):
-- improve solution quality: add new assignations
+- add colors in solution display
 - improve performance by not generating every mutation of a node but instead heuristically choose more strategic ones (try to remove assignations from crowded slots for example).
 Actually the algorithm gives good results on real data which is more important, but for data instances where professionals are available on more slots it can be cery slow (>5 minutes instead of <1 second)
+- read parameters in file/command line rather than hard coding them
+- use different searching functions (findAsGr, findAsPr) to improve performance
+- improve solution quality: add new assignations
 - improve performance: start with a better first node by sorting groups ?
 - implement other type of mutations: change a professional in a node for example
-- put constants in a separate declaration file
-- read parameters in file/command line rather than hard coding them
-- use different searching functions (findAsGr, findAsPr) to improve performance